amplience/dc-demostore-core/README.md

 Go [HERE for some basic instructions](docs/ForkDeploy.md) on Forking and deploying core.

-## Configure & Use `amp-rsa-cli`
+## Configure & Use `dc-demostore-cli`

-Please refer directly to the [this README on how to Install/Configure/Use the CLI tool](https://github.com/amplience/amp-rsa-cli)
+Please refer directly to the [this README on how to Install/Configure/Use the CLI tool](https://github.com/amplience/dc-demostore-cli)

 ## Change dc-demostore-core Config / Point to your account
 - Create a .env.local file on the root of your project